galmetzer/dipole-normal-prop/README.md

 - Clone this repo

 #### Setup Conda Environment
-To run the code, it is advised to create a new conda environment by running `conda create -n dipole python=3.6`
+To run the code, it is advised to create a new conda environment by running `conda create -n dipole python=3.6` </br>
+and activate it by running `conda activate dipole`

-and then install the required libraries below:
+then install the required libraries below:

 - [PyTorch](https://pytorch.org/) version 1.6.0 (might work with later versions as well) <br>
   install from [PyTorch getting started](https://pytorch.org/get-started/locally/) with your appropriate CUDATOOLKIT